4 More No-Coder Personas to Pick as Your Target Audience🔗

 These people are the survivors.
-They have a lot of experience under their belts and business plans—they see a void in the market that they think they will fill.
+Among them are members of older generations: Baby boomers, Gen Xers, and Yers.
+Some of them have 20 or even 30 years of experience under their belts and sound business plans—they see a void in the market that they think they will fill.
 However, they did not gain this level of consciousness overnight.
-They probably spent years chasing dreams, setting up different businesses, failing, getting up on their feet only to fail once again.
+Practical geniuses probably spent years chasing dreams, setting up different businesses, failing, getting up on their feet only to fail once again.
+This determination and perseverance are the reasons they garner a lot of respect from people, especially in the United States.
 Now that they understand what it takes to be successful, they are looking for ways to improve their chances.

-These people are startup founders, local business owners or serial-entrepreneurs.
+Practical geniuses are startup founders, small business owners, or serial entrepreneurs.
 They are highly motivated: Whether it is to grow their business or attract investment, their mindset is completely homed in on finally making it this time.
-They understand how short their runways and how scarce the resources at their disposal might turn out to be.
+They understand how short their runways are and how scarce the resources at their disposal might turn out to be.
 That's why no-code can be a godsend for practical geniuses.
-They realize that a few thousand dollars per month worth of savings that would otherwise be paid as salary to a developer on their payroll can be the difference between success and failure.
+They realize that a few thousand dollars per month's worth of savings that would otherwise be paid as salary to a developer on their payroll can make the difference between success and failure.

 No-code tools are great for such people, who are tech-savvy enough to fend for themselves.
 They are only a few steps away from becoming citizen developers, who are business professionals capable of using no-code platforms to develop business tools in their own domains of expertise.
 Both Airtable and Appsheet are good choices for frontline warriors.
 These two can help citizen developers build applications, automate workflows and make integrations with the existing systems.

-The knights-errant of today are none other than the freelancers of the software industry: Moving from one gig to another, working at their own pace, looking for better opportunities but rarely settling down, if at all.
+The knights-errant of real life are none other than the freelancers of the software industry: Moving from one gig to another, working at their own pace, looking for better opportunities but never making long-term commitments, or looking for a full-time job, if at all.
 These people put their developer skills in use to solve other people's problems and make their dreams come true.
 They are lifesavers for people who lack the technical skills to build a business or grow an existing one.
 Freelancers are motivated by the desire to monetize their developer skills and extend their reach to more customers.

 "Patience, young grasshopper!" goes the famous internet meme.
-It is a reference to a quote from the 1970s TV series Kung Fu and probably an advice the young grasshoppers of today, the Gen Z, could use.
+It is a reference to a quote from the 1970s TV series Kung Fu and probably a piece of advice the young grasshoppers of today, the Gen Zers, could use.

-The young grasshoppers of today are at their best in the digital world.
-What motivates them is a drive to express themselves and interact with their environment.
-Their learning process is a bit different, too: They like to experiment with different stuff and enjoy discovering new things by themselves through trial-and-error.
-They are learning the ropes and trying to find their ways in the work life.
-However, their impatience can at times work against them.
-They are quick to take an interest in a subject but they lose their interest just as quickly, being unable to maintain their concentration for long.
+Some young grasshoppers are young entrepreneurs starting a business or running successful tech companies in their teens already.
+They are learning the ropes and trying to find their way in business life while maintaining a work-life balance.
+However, their impatience can, at times, work against them.
+They are quick to take an interest in a subject, but they lose their interest just as quickly, unable to maintain their concentration for long.
 Because of this, their ideas rarely turn into finished products.
-Quick results are key to keep them motivated.
+Quick results are key to keeping these young people motivated.